Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

-\textbf{Strategies of bridging Transformer and Unet:} Unlike the aforementioned methods which combine Transformer and Unet architectures within a single inference path, other works explored different Transformer-Unet coupling strategies.
+Unlike the aforementioned methods which combine Transformer and U-shaped architectures within a single inference path, other works explored different Transformer-CNN coupling strategies.
 Sun \etal \cite{sun2021hybridctrm} used Unet and Transformer encoders to generate representations independently, and then integrated their representations for subsequent decoding.
+Similarly, Li \etal \cite{li2021x} proposed X-Net, which used a CNN and a Transformer to extract the local and global features simultaneously.
 Zhang \etal \cite{zhang2021transfuse} proposed TransFuse, which also combines Transformers and Unet in a parallel style.
 Better than the abovementioned work, a novel fusion technique, \ie, BiFusion module, was proposed to efficiently fuse the multi-level features from both branches.
+Luo \etal \cite{luo2021hybrid} also used bi-directional cross-attention to fuse the local information extracted by the convolution operations and the global information learned by the self-attention mechanisms.
+Liu \etal \cite{liu2022phtrans} proposed PHTrans, which introduces the parallel hybird module in deep stages, where convolution blocks and the modified 3D Swin Transformer learn local features and global dependencies separately, then a sequence-to-volume operation unifies the dimensions of the outputs to achieve feature aggregation.

 Zhou \etal \cite{zhou2021nnformer} claimed that most of the recently proposed Transformer-based segmentation approaches simply treat Transformers as assisted modules to help encode global context in convolutional representations, without investigating how to optimally combine self-attention with convolution.
 To address this issue, they introduced the nnFormer with an interleaved architecture based on empirical combination of self-attention and convolution.
+Xu \etal \cite{xu2021ect} proposed ECT-NAS method to search efficient CNN-Transformers architecture for medical image segmentation based on a multi-scale space search.

-\textbf{Multi-scaling:} The multi-scale strategy for Transformers in MIA uses features in a multi-scale manner or takes multi-scale images as inputs.
+\textbf{Multi-scaling.} The multi-scale strategy for Transformers in MIA uses features in a multi-scale manner or takes multi-scale images as inputs.

 (1) Multi-resolution images.
 Zhang \etal \cite{zhang2021pyramid} proposed a pyramidal network architecture, namely Pyramid Medical Transformer (PMTrans), which captures multi-range relations by working on multi-resolution images.
 Valanarasu \etal \cite{valanarasu2021medical} added gated axial Transformer layers in the encoder, which contains the basic building block of both height and width gated multi-head attention blocks.
 The whole image and patches were used to learn global and local features correspondingly, and a Local-Global training strategy (LoGo) was proposed to further boost the overall performance.